What is a Forest Preschool?

 What we do at Arrowhead Forest Farm looks and feels like play most of the time, but our thoughtful teachers are weaving in peacemaking skills, empathy for other living things, and a deep love for the Earth.

-REGISTRATION IS CURRENTLY OPEN FOR SUMMER CAMP AND SCHOOL YEAR
+REGISTRATION IS CURRENTLY OPEN FOR SCHOOL YEAR EMAIL ARROWHEADFORESTFARM@GMAIL.COM TO ENROLL

 Our days are guided by the children's interests: sometimes we spend all day hiking, other times we may stay put and pretend fish in the lake, look for treasure, or try to catch butterflies.
 We try to focus on giving children activities to do that encourage compassion and empathy, such as caring for our farm animals, or making bird feeders for the wild birds outside.
 We believe that when children care for an animal the seeds of compassion and feeling of importance are planted.